Can A Sociopath Change? What To Know About Sociopaths

 Takeaway

 Can a sociopath change?
 It depends.
 Psychotherapy can help, but people with this disorder often have difficulty accepting that they have problems or need to change.
 If you are in a relationship with someone with ASPD, it can be vital to make your own mental health and well-being a priority.
-Talking to an online therapist can help you understand how to protect yourself by setting boundaries and learning the necessary coping skills.
+Talking to an online therapist can help you understand how to safeguard yourself by setting boundaries and learning the necessary coping skills.
 If it’s safe, you may also be able to encourage an individual with ASPD to seek the professional support and help they deserve.
 However, keeping the focus on your own health and stability can be what matters most.

 Explore antisocial personality disorder in therapy